Frequently Asked Questions

 How much do you charge?

-For local functions, we usually charge between £700 and £1,200 for our hire depending on the details of the event.
+We usually charge between £1,000 and £1,500 for our hire depending on the details of the event, but discounts are available for registered charities and off-peak bookings.
 Please contact us for an accurate quote for your occasion.

 Do you require a deposit?